 Films will be taken into consideration from a minimum length of 65 minutes in total.

 4.1.3.
 Completion and Theatrical Release

 International and German premieres receive preferential consideration.
-If the German premiere of the film has already taken place elsewhere, then this should be no further back than September of the previous year.
-The film must have been completed within the last 18 months prior to the date of the Festival.
+If the German premiere does not take place within the framework of the festival, it must not have taken place before the preceding Film Festival.
 Theatrical release in Germany or transmission in German television should not have taken place before the start of the Festival.
 The Festival management reserves the right to grant exemptions to this rule in special cases.